-The Company's uses of cash at present occur, and in the future are expected to occur, principally in three areas, namely, funding of its general and administrative expenditures, its ongoing exploration activities, and the satisfaction of option payments to Minquest pursuant to the Toiyabe Property and to First Mining pursuant to the Turquoise Canyon Property.
-Exploration activities may also include Phase 1 of the exploration and evaluation of the Mulloy Property, as set out in the Mulloy Technical Report.
+The Company's uses of cash at present occur, and in the future are expected to occur, principally in three areas, namely, funding of its general and administrative expenditures, its ongoing exploration activities, and the satisfaction of option payments to Minquest pursuant to the Toiyabe Property.
+Exploration activities may include Phase 1 of the exploration and evaluation of the Mulloy Property, as set out in the Mulloy Technical Report.
 Under the Mulloy Option Agreement, for the Company to acquire 90% of the legal and beneficial right, title and interest in and to the Mulloy Property, the Company has to complete a feasibility study.
 Such a study will involve exploration and data verification.
-Exploration activities will also be conducted at the Toiyabe and Turquoise Canyon Properties, including any future drill campaigns.
-Management may reassess its planned expenditures based on the degree of success of its exploration program, the Company's working capital resources, the scope of work required to advance the exploration of the Properties, and the overall condition of the financial markets.
+Exploration activities will also be conducted at the Toiyabe Property, including any future drill campaigns.
+Management may reassess its planned expenditures based on the degree of success of its exploration program, the Company's working capital resources, the scope of work required to advance the exploration of the Mulloy and Toiyabe Properties, and the overall condition of the financial markets.